 The Patrol Division consists of four shifts-Alpha, Bravo, Charlie and Delta.
-Alpha, Bravo and Charlie shifts are assigned to work eight hours, which rotate on a four week schedule.
+Alpha, Bravo and Charlie shifts are assigned to work eight hours, which rotate on a eight week schedule.
 Delta shift works a steady eight hour night turn shift.
 Each shift also has a K9 Unit assigned to them.
 Patrol vehicles are equipped with Motorola Radios, Mobile Data Terminals (MDT’s), GPS, Radar and most cruisers have an in-car video recording system.
 Qualified patrol officers also have at their disposal a less lethal shotgun and a patrol rifle.

 The City of Wheeling is divided into three patrol districts that are patrolled 24-hours a day, covering an area of 14 square miles.
 The Wheeling Police Department's patrol districts are comprised of the North, South and East districts.
 All districts are broken down into two "beats" - six total in the city.
 31/32 beat cars are the south district, 41/42 beat cars are the east district and 51/52 beat cars are in the north district.